kabanero-io/kabanero-events/README.md

   topic: demo
 ```

-It shows:
+This example shows:
 - Three different message providers:
   - A NATs provider
   - two REST provider
     - The first provider is for webhook.site, a website that displays your webhook events.
     - The second provider is for a Tekton event listener
 - Three different event destinations:
-  - A destination named "github" that uses the NATS provider to send messages on a NATs topic called "github".
+  - A destination named `github` that uses the NATS provider to send messages on a NATs topic called `github`.
-  - a destination called passthrough-webhook-site that uses the webhook-site-provider to send messages to its REST endpoint.
+  - a destination called `passthrough-webhook-site` that uses the `webhook-site-provider` to send messages to its REST endpoint.
-  - a destination called passthrough-tekton that uses the REST tekton-provider to send messages to a Tekton event listener.
+  - a destination called `passthrough-tekton` that uses the REST `tekton-provider` to send messages to a Tekton event listener.

 ### Webhook Component

-#### Wbhook Configuration
+#### Webhook Configuration

 A webhook listener is not created by default unless it is enabled in the custom resource definition (CRD) used to create a Kabanero instance.
 Below is a sample CRD that creates a new Kabanero instance that also enables the webhook component.